burnedpopcorn/UTMT-Enhanced-Tools/README.md

 - GameMaker Studio 1 Decompiler
 - Better ExportAssetsOrder Script

-Credits are found in the're respective READMEs
+Info and Credits are found in the're respective READMEs So check them out